KyleAMathews/typography.js/docs/what.md

 The goal of Typography.js is to provide a high-level elegant API for expressing typographic design intent.

-The library then generates styles appropriate to the sytem (the Web or React Native are the two current targets) it's running in.
+The library then generates styles appropriate to the system (the Web or React Native are the two current targets) it's running in.

 * **Themes** encapsulate a typography design in a javascript object.